ang-zeyu/infisearch/docs/src/indexing_configuration.md

   "stop_words": ["a", "an", "and", "are", "as", "at", "be", "but", "by", "for", "if", "in", "into",
     "is", "it", "no", "not", "of", "on", "or", "such", "that", "the", "their", "then", "there", "these", "they", "this", "to", "was", "will", "with"],
-  // any of the languages here https://docs.rs/rust-stemmers/1.2.0/rust_stemmers/enum.Algorithm.html
+  // Any of the languages here https://docs.rs/rust-stemmers/1.2.0/rust_stemmers/enum.Algorithm.html
   // for example, "english"
   "stemmer": null,
   "max_term_len": 80